 Structure of the Program

-You should consider performing strength training exercises at least 2 days a week, or as many as 5 days per week.
-This will ensure that you regularly hit all of the major muscle groups and keep yourself as fit as possible later in life.
+You should consider performing strength training exercises at least 2 days a week, up to 5 days per week.
+This will ensure you regularly hit all major muscle groups and stay as fit as possible later in life.

 The following workout is a total body program.
-This means that you should not perform this routine on consecutive days, rather, you should take at least 48 hours of rest between sessions.
+This means you should not perform this routine on consecutive days; instead, allow at least 48 hours of rest between sessions.

 You’ll need a set of dumbbells (or something heavy) and some space to move.
-You should attempt to complete 8-12 reps of every exercise, with about 1 minute of rest between sets, and 3 sets per exercise.
-Once you’ve finished an exercise move on to the next one, in any order you like.
+You should aim to complete 8-12 reps of each exercise, with about 1 minute of rest between sets and 3 sets per exercise.
+Once you’ve finished a workout, move on to the next one, in any order you like.

-Here it is!
-A great starter program for any seniors looking to get in shape, stay in shape, or address any strength-related issues.
-If you have any concerns about this workout, be sure to talk to your healthcare provider before beginning.
+Here’s a starter program for seniors who want to get or stay in shape or address strength-related issues.
+If you have concerns, talk to your healthcare provider before starting.

 1. Squats